 Bone marrow: The volume of bone marrow obtained determines how the specimen should be collected.
 Specimens of less than 0.5 ml should be taken into a plastic sterile universal container.
 Specimens of greater than 0.5 ml should be inoculated directly into a Bactec MYCO/F LYTIC blood culture bottle.
 Please contact the laboratory to obtain a Bactec MYCO/F LYTIC bottle.

 CSF/sterile bodily fluids: The yield from examination of CSF specimens is dependant on the volume obtained.
 Ideally 10 ml should be obtained.
 Similarly, about 10 ml should be submitted for mycobacterial culture from other normally sterile bodily fluids e.g. pleural, ascitic, joint.

-Affected areas should be scraped with a blunt scalpel to harvest affected hairs, broken-off hair stubs and scalp scale.
+Hair: Affected areas should be scraped with a blunt scalpel to harvest affected hairs, broken-off hair stubs and scalp scale.
 This is preferable to plucking, which may remove uninvolved hairs.
-Scrapings should be transported in a folded square of paper preferably fastened with a paper clip, but commercial packs are also available (e.g. ‘Mycotrans’).
-It is easier to see affected hairs on white paper rather than black.
+Specimens should be transported in a Mycotrans envelope (available from microbiology laboratory on request) or similar.